gov-cy/staging-govcy-design-system-docs/src/components/error_message.md

 ### Error texts language
 The error messages should correspond to the language the user is viewing the website.
 If English is toggled, display errors in English, if Greek is toggled display the error messages in Greek.

 For this reason the error messages should manually be inserted in both languages.
-Greek translations of the errors can be found throughout the components that include error messages.

 ### Component text
 Use the following patterns for error messages depending on the scenario: